spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

 3. Suppose the gateway installer VM does not have outbound internet access.
 In that case, you can either provision the gateway installer VM in a network that supports outbound connectivity or fix the firewall rules of the existing network.

-4. If the gateway cluster VM has a public IP address, SSH into the gateway installer VM using the username `ubuntu` and the SSH key you provided during the OVA import.
+4. If the gateway cluster VM has a public IP address assigned, SSH into the gateway installer VM using the username `ubuntu` and the public SSH key you provided during the OVA import.

 5. Inspect the log files in the **/var/log** directory.

-6. Examine the cloud-init and sys logs for potential errors or warnings.
+6. Examine the cloud-init and system logs for potential errors or warnings.
 <br />

 # Scenario - Permission Denied to Provision

-A user must have the necessary permissions to provision a PCG cluster in the VMware data center.
+You must have the necessary permissions to provision a PCG cluster in the VMware environment.

-Suppose you do not have adequate permissions.
-In that case, the PCG cluster provisioning will fail, and you will get the "*Permission to perform this operation denied*" error.
+If you do not have adequate permissions, the PCG cluster provisioning will fail, and you will get the `Permission to perform this operation denied` error message in the event log.
 <br />

 ## Debug Steps
 <br />

-1. Ensure you have all the permissions listed in the [VMware Privileges](https://docs.spectrocloud.com/clusters/data-center/vmware/#vmwareprivileges) section before proceeding to provision a PCG cluster.
+1. Ensure you have all the permissions listed in the [VMware Privileges](/clusters/data-center/vmware/#vmwareprivileges) section before proceeding to provision a PCG cluster.

-2. Contact your vCenter administrator if you need permission.
+2. Contact your VMware administrator if you are missing any of the required permissions.

 <br />